 The Importance of Tartar Removal?

 Regular brushing and flossing are indisputably important for oral hygiene.
 However, despite your best brushing and flossing techniques, you can’t remove all the traces of food particles caught between your teeth or in the deep recesses of your mouth.
 Over time, these food particles turn into a white substance called plaque, which, over time, hardens into a yellow substance called tartar removal.

 Together, plaque and tartar create a fertile ground for bacterial decay, offering sustenance for harmful bacteria.
 The increased bacterial presence in your mouth leads to dental decay and gum disease.
 As such, you need regular teeth cleaning because the dental hygienist removes all the accumulated plaque and tartar and protects your teeth with fluoride.
 This prevents bad breath, cavities, and gum disease.

 Teeth cleaning prevents bacterial accumulation, which is the leading cause of cavities.
-When bacteria feast on plaque and tartar, they release harmful acids and toxins that cause dental decay and cavities.
+When bacteria feast on plaque and tartar removal costs, they release harmful acids and toxins that cause dental decay and cavities.
 Regular dental cleaning prevents cavities, so you don’t need dental fillings or root canals later.